 The dry-land, terrestrial zone: The most interesting and important aspect of this profile is the dominance of hemp (Cannabis sativa) pollen in the basal organic sediment of l.p.a.z.
-1. Such high pollen values are rare and only occur where cultivation and processing has taken place or from specific circumstances where pollen analysis has been carried out on rope/cordage or from ships caulking (Scaife pers comm.).
+DUN4: 1.
+Such high pollen values are rare and only occur where cultivation and processing has taken place or from specific circumstances where pollen analysis has been carried out on rope/cordage or from ships caulking (Scaife 2005).
 Here, it appears that this site from which this core was obtained was used for retting to obtain fibre for rope making.
 This is not unprecedented in East Anglia being discussed by Godwin (1967a, 1967b) and subsequently by Bradshaw et al. 1982.
 Traditionally, hemp crop was left in ponds and wet ditches for some weeks or months adjacent to places of cultivation to separate the bast fibres.
 This was clearly the case at this site.
 This would have been especially important for rope production in Dunwich and most probably for maritime use.
 Palynologically, the pollen is indeterminable from hop pollen (Humulus lupulus) in sub-fossil state; the morphology is similar due to close botanical relationship.
 Here, achenes (seeds) of hemp were also found and radiocarbon dated (Table 1, Appendix 1.0).
 Hemp was an especially important crop to the extent that edicts especially by Henry VIII to ensure fibre for rope making to support the English fleets.
-Thus, it is clear that fields adjacent to this sample site were used for cultivation at this time (1025BP) and the adjacent wetland used for retting of fibre.
+Thus, it is clear that fields adjacent to this sample site were used for cultivation at this time (AD 970-1100) and the adjacent wetland used for retting of fibre.
 This was the non-toxic variety!

 The substantial numbers of pollen mask the background and more regional vegetation components.
-However, during this phase and in the overlying zones/levels, the pollen data show a typical late historic environment.
+However, during this phase and in the overlying zones/levels the pollen data show a typical late historic environment.
 That is, mixed arable and pasture and some retained woodland.
-Oak and hazel were the principal woodland components and this probably represents remaining managed, coppice with standards, woodland also of use for shipbuilding and other more domestic uses (building timbers, hurdles and wattle).
-Small pollen numbers of ash (Fraxinus), lime (Tilia) and beech (Fagus) are from occasional local growth.
+Oak and hazel were the principal woodland components (as in L.P.A.Z.
+DUN4: 2) and this probably represents remaining managed, coppice with standards, woodland also of use for shipbuilding and other more domestic uses (building timbers, hurdles and wattle).
+Small pollen numbers of ash (Fraxinus), lime/linden (Tilia), holly (Ilex) and beech (Fagus) are from occasional local growth.
 These taxa are markedly under represented in pollen spectra (Andersen 1970, 1973).
-There is a single record of walnut (Juglans regia) which attest to a post Roman date.
+There is a single record of walnut (Juglans regia) occurring in l.p.a.z.
+DUN4: 3. which attests to a post Roman date for this introduced tree.

 Agriculture: Apart from the hemp cultivation discussed, the herb pollen spectra show predominantly pasture with some cereal elements.
-The latter are, however, less well-represented in pollen assemblages unless in very close proximity to sampling.
-Grass pollen is dominant throughout and although a proportion will have derived from the on-site vegetation, along with ribwort plantain (Plantago lanceolata) and other herb this suggests stronger pastoral land use in the nearby region.
+The latter are, however, less well represented than the former in pollen assemblages unless cultivation is in very close proximity to the sample site.
+Grass pollen is dominant throughout and although a proportion of this pollen will have derived from the on-site vegetation, along with ribwort plantain (Plantago lanceolata) and other herb overall, this suggests stronger pastoral land use in the nearby region.